tillitis/tkey-verification/README.md

   verification,
 - apphash: The hash of the signer app binary used on the device under verification.
 Stored in hexadecimal.
-- signature: Vendor signature of the message (described above).
-Stored in hexadecimal.
+- proof: Sigsum proof that the message (described above) has been signed and logged.

 Example file content: